tbrandenburg/tb.example.gradle.ecore2text/README.md

-# UML2 + gradle
+# Ecore + gradle

- This sample project is reading an UML model and generating the same with Eclipse EMF's xPand using gradle and MWE2 for build and workflow.
+ This sample project is reading an ECore model and generating the same with Eclipse EMF's xPand using gradle and MWE2 for build and workflow.

 ## Usage